How to Clean Your Condenser Coils and Clear Condensate Drain

 Outdoor condenser coils can also become very dirty if the outdoor environment is dusty or if there is foliage nearby.
-You can easily see the condenser coil and notice if dirt is collecting on its fins.
+You can easily see the air conditioner condenser coil and notice if dirt is collecting on its fins.

-After removing all of the debris, you can use your simple garden hose (with some pressure) to wash off the remaining dirt and debris, such as from lawn mower clippings and dryer vents.
+- After removing all of the debris, you can use your simple garden hose (with some pressure) to wash off the remaining dirt and debris, such as from lawn mower clippings and dryer vents.
 When you are done washing your outdoor heat pump down, you can turn the power back on.
 However, keep the power off if you are going to clear your condensate lines (keep reading!)

-No need to dry off the unit; it will dry naturally.
+- No need to dry off the unit; it will dry naturally.

-By cleaning your condenser coils, you won’t have to worry about your unit overheating during these hot summer months.
+By cleaning your AC condenser coils, you won’t have to worry about your unit overheating during these hot summer months.

-Consider shading your unit with a strategically placed tree to save even more on your air conditioning bill.
+We also recommend that you consider shading your unit with a strategically placed tree to save even more on your air conditioning bill.

 Luckily, there is a useful tool called a “fin comb” that you can use to straighten out the coils.
 Before you purchase one, measure how many fins there are per inch on your unit.

-Clogged condensate lines will keep your air conditioner from effectively reducing humidity levels and can result in discolored walls and carpets.
+If your AC drain line is clogged, it can keep your air conditioner from effectively reducing humidity levels and can result in discolored walls and carpets.

 If your indoor air handler has standing or overflowing water in its condensate drain pan, learn how to unclog your condensate line with a wet/dry vac or stiff wire/surgical tubing.